moonmilk/nanogenmo2014/README.md

 The grabber also runs Pattern's sentiment analysis tool on each sentence, because why not?

 ## wrimo-writer.py ##
 Give it the json files from grabber and it will write your novel for you.
+Use wrimo-titler to steal a title (or make up your own, if you must), and edit it into the TITLE variable.
 The output is in markdown format.
 Example usage: `python wrimo-writer.py sentences.json sentences2.json > mynovel.md`

 ## novelette1.md ##
 Sample output from wrimo-writer.
 It's not a full novel, only 32,000 words, because I haven't collected enough tweets yet to make a full 50K.